 The island is quite developed, being home to a hospital, a police station, and a shopping strip.
 There are also a handful of restaurants where you can savor local eats.
 Plus, there is Picnic Island.
 Picnic Island features a beach that allows tourists to sunbathe in a bikini, which legally is not allowed on Guraidhoo.
 To get there, walk along that footbridge that stretches across the sea.

 There are approximately 15 accommodation options on Guraidhoo, with more being developed.
+Click here to find deals on Guraidhoo hotels.
 A few highly rated guesthouses to consider staying at on Guraidhoo include Coco Cottage, Ithaa Beach Maldives, and Wind Breeze Sunset View Inn.

 Located in the North Malé Atoll, Huraa is an important island when it comes to Maldivian history, as the last royal dynasty to rule the country had roots here.
 In fact, the island was founded by Sultan al-Ghazi Hasan ‘Izz ud-din; the first sultan of the Huraa dynasty.